martin12333/Readable-Lisp-S-expressions/Solution.md

 Readable abbreviation specification
 ===================================

 We have three notation tiers, each of which builds on the previous one.
-Curly-infix adds support for traditional infix notation; neoteric-expressions add support for traditional function notation; and sweet-expressions reduce the number of explicit parentheses needed (by deducing them from indentation).
+Curly-infix starts with traditional s-expressions and adds support for traditional infix notation; neoteric-expressions add support for traditional function notation; and sweet-expressions reduce the number of explicit parentheses needed (by deducing them from indentation).
 Here's the complete specification of these abbreviations (where "&rArr;" means "maps to"):

-1.   *Curly-infix-expressions* (*c-expressions*): Curly braces {...} contain an *infix list*.
+1.   *Curly-infix-expressions* (*c-expressions*): A c-expression is an s-expression or an expression surrounded by curly braces {...} called an *infix list*.
     * A *simple* infix list {a op b op c op ...} represents one operation in infix order, that is, (op a b c ...).
 It has (1) an odd number of parameters, (2) at least 3 parameters, and (3) all even parameters are the same symbol (aka eq? or eq).
 It maps to "(even-parameter odd-parameters)".
 E.g., {n <= 2} &rArr; (<= n 2), and {7 + 8 + 9} &rArr; (+ 7 8 9).
-    * The *empty* {} maps to (), the *escaping* {e} maps to e, and the *unary-op* {e1 e2} maps to (e1 e2).
+    * The *empty* infix list {} maps to (), the *escaping* infix list {e} maps to e, and the *unary-op* infix list {e1 e2} maps to (e1 e2).
 Thus, {$} &rArr; $, and {- x} &rArr; (- x).
-    * Curly-infix lists beginning with the "." symbol have an unspecified mapping.
+    * Infix lists with "." as the first contained symbol have an unspecified mapping.
     * Other infix lists are mixed and map to "($nfx$ parameters)".
 E.g., {2 + 3 * 4} &rArr; ($nfx$ 2 + 3 * 4)
     * By intent, there is no precedence; just use another list.
 E.g., {2 + {3 * 4}} &rArr; (+ 2 (* 3 4))
-    * There are two variations of curly-infix, "basic" and "full".
-In "basic" c-expressions, each element (in a regular or curly-infix list) is another basic c-expression.
-In "full" c-expressions, each element is a neoteric-expression, as defined below; that means inside {} you can use f(x) as (f x).
+    * There are two variations of curly-infix notation, "basic" and "full".
+In "basic" c-expressions, each element in a regular or infix list is another basic c-expression.
+In "full" c-expressions, each element is a neoteric-expression, as defined below; that means inside {} you can use f(x) to represent (f x).
     * Full c-expressions are defined for Scheme in [SRFI 105](http://srfi.schemers.org/srfi-105/).
 2.   *Neoteric-expressions* (*n-expressions*): This includes curly-infix-expressions, and adds special meanings to some prefixed expressions.
     * An e(...) maps to (e ...).
 E.g., f(1 2) &rArr; (f 1 2), exit() &rArr; (exit), and read(. port) &rArr; (read . port).